-The UCLA Urology Telemedicine Expert Second Opinion Program offers patients around the country access to our faculty, who are national leaders in all aspects of Urology.
+The UCLA Urology Telemedicine Expert Second Opinion Program offers California residents access to our faculty, who are national leaders in all aspects of Urology.
 At UCLA Urology we have doctors who specialize in the diagnosis, management and treatment of kidney cancer.

 If you have received a diagnosis of a renal mass or have confirmed kidney cancer, getting an expert second opinion can be helpful because:

 - Kidney cancer is a complex disease and there are a variety of diagnostic approaches and treatment options.
 Here at UCLA, the course of treatment is individualized to each patient’s cancer grade and stage as well as current state of health.